symfony/symfony-docs/book/forms.rst

 .. note::

    The Symfony Form component is a standalone library that can be used outside of Symfony projects.
-For more information, see the `Symfony Form component`_ on GitHub.
+For more information, see the :doc:`Form component documentation </components/form/introduction>` on GitHub.

 .. index::
    single: Forms; Create a simple form